 With self-hosted WordPress, you own and control everything.

 If you happen to discover that yes, GoDaddy is as terrible as this blog post says, you can package up your website files and database and easily migrate to another web host.
+I’ve written an overview on how to set up WordPress on your own server here.

 When you run WordPress on your own hosting, you can install any theme, any plugin, send email newsletters, offer free downloads, add an online store, add custom functionality–anything you can dream up, with no additional hosting fees or pricing package upgrades from the platform itself.
 Many of these themes and plugins are free.